mxmlnkn/ratarmount/README.md

                         the hidden metadata database inside the overlay folder. (default: None)

 Advanced Options:
+  --disable-union-mount
-  --oss-attributions    Show licenses of used libraries.
+                        Mounts all specified archives in equally named subfolders under the mount point. (default: False) --oss-attributions    Show licenses of used libraries.
   --password-file PASSWORD_FILE
                         Specify a file with newline separated passwords for RAR and ZIP files.
 The